10 Important Characteristics of Hiking Shoes Explained

 Oxygen consumption and fatigue have been strongly correlated with comfort.
 If a hiking shoe is making the user consume more oxygen and the muscle activity is higher, then it is understandable that the user will feel uncomfortable in that shoe.
 Improving the comfort of a shoe can result in a reduction in stress-related injuries.
 The breadth of the forefoot can also influence the perception of comfort.
 As a rule, narrow and shallow shoes lead to a higher incidence of forefoot injury.
 However, the fit of the hiking shoe is not solely sufficient for comfort.
 Differences in comfort have been associated with changes in muscle activity, foot shape, fit between foot and footwear, foot sensitivity, the weight of the shoe, and temperature.

 Even though footwear sales are increasing every year, the functionality and performance characteristics of footwear do not follow a similar trend.
-Product performance can be broadly evaluated based on its function, form, and fit.
 Even though it is well known that fit or product compatibility is necessary for a person to experience comfort, safety, and satisfaction during use, the form has dominated the design and development of footwear over the last few decades.
+And it is only one of the factors, on which product performance depends.

 Most people are able to identify what is a comfortable and non-comfortable shoe.
 This measure, therefore, can be adopted in the assessment of footwear fitting.
 Materials, especially on linings, are also important for a comfortable feel.
-Regarding the choice of lining material, you need to think how moisture will be absorbed from the lining.
-Mesh lining is a good solution since it is breathable, moisture-wicking and quick dry.
+Regarding the choice of lining material, you need to think about how moisture will be absorbed from the lining.
+Mesh lining is a good solution since it is breathable, moisture-wicking, and quick-drying.

 Support and stability